C & C++

 Performance

-Consider using the math functions from standard that provide overloaded interfaces to accept float directly.
-In case you are using pure C, you should use the f suffixed math functions, to use the float accepting api.
-Eg, sinf, cosf, etc.
+To fix this issue, use the math functions from the standard namespace that provide overloaded interfaces to accept float directly.
+In case you are using pure C, you should use the f suffixed math functions, to use the float accepting API.
+Eg, sinf, cosf, etc. And in case you still want to use doubles, you should consider making the cast to double explicit or ensure that the passed argument is a double by default.

 Bad practice